jxnl/blog/docs/writing/posts/lgtmk.md

 > "What gets measured gets managed."

-Instead, define metrics, run tests, investigate when and where the metrics are poor and then start looking at the data again.
+Instead, define metrics, run tests, investigate when and where the metrics are poor, and then start looking at the data again.

 ```mermaid
 graph LR